turingschool/front-end-curriculum/projects/whateverly.md

 ## JavaScript / React Style

 * [ ] Novice - There is a significant amount of duplication and one or two major bugs.
-JavaScript does not follow the principles of `DRY`
+JavaScript does not follow the principles of `DRY` (Don't Repeat Yourself)

 * [ ] Advanced Beginner - There is some duplication and there may be one or two major bugs.
 The application has large components and logic could be broken apart into smaller, stateless components.
 JavaScript may be hard to read/follow.

 * [ ] Proficient - Application has little to no duplication and no major bugs.
 Application has several components built out that logically break apart the functionality.
 JavaScript may be hard to follow at times but is generally easy to read/understand.

 * [ ] Exceptional - Application has exceptionally well-factored code with little or no duplication and all components separated out into logical components.
 There are zero instances where an instructor would recommend taking a different approach to design and component architecture.
-DRY and SRP practices are incorporated, making JavaScript very easy to follow/read.
+DRY and SRP (Single Responsibility Principle) practices are incorporated, making JavaScript very easy to follow/read.

 ------------------------------------------------------------------